dbaumgarten/yodk/docs/nolol.md

 A macro that always has the exact same code would not be totally useful.
 Often they must be modified  slightly for each use.
 This is archived using arguments.
 When defining a macro, you can specify a set of arguments.
 These arguments must be supplied when actually using the macro.
 All mentionings of a particular argument inside a macro are then replaced using the value provided when using ther macro.
 This way you can for example tell a macro which variables to work on, or provide them values to work with.

 As arguments work by straigh replacing the mentionings of the argument with the given value, arguments behave just like passing an argument by reference.
 The macro works with the original variable, and not a copy of it.
 If you pass a variable as argument and the macro modifies this variable, the changes will be visible outside of the macro.

+In the end, arguments behave like [definitions](/nolol?id=cimpile-time-definitions) that are scoped to the specific macro usage.

 All non-global variables inside a macro, that are no arguments, are "scoped" to the use of a macro.
 This means, if the macro works with such a variable named "foo", it will NOT modify the variable outside of the macro that is also called "foo".
 This way, accidental collisions between macro internal variables and your variables are prevented.
 Also, subsequent insertions of the same macro will work on different variables and will not interfere with each other.